caitlincoffey/Movement-Synthesizer/index.md

 ## Table of Contents
-> Here is a consolidation of pages on our website for ease of access.
+> We have consolidated our other pages here for ease of access.
 > - [Algorithm Development](/Movement-Synthesizer/algorithms)
   >   - The algorithms and methods used to get our final output from our input data